ClodaghMurphy/Assignment/README.md

 The two days of the weeking beginning with T are Tuesday which python assigns the value 1 and Thursday equals 3.<br>

 I used an if else statement.<br>
-"if" the datetime.dateime.today().weekday() result was == either day 1 or 3, the text "Yes - today begins with a T" will appear.
+"if" the datetime.datetime.today().weekday() result was == either day 1 or 3, the text "Yes - today begins with a T" will appear.
 "else" is an optional statement that executes if the conditional expression in the if statement above it supplies a FALSE value.<br>
 This sentence prints to the screen "No - today does not begin with a T."<br>